Planetary Aspects

 Yod

-A yod is an aspect pattern formed by three planets, A, B and C, where B forms quincunxes (150° aspect) with A and C, and A and C are sextile (60° aspect).
+A yod is an aspect pattern formed by three planets, A, B and C, where B forms quincunxes (150° aspect) with A and C, and A and C are sextile (60° aspect).Here is an example of two yods (Me-Sa-Ve and Ma-Su-Ur) occurring simultaneously on April 24, 1982.

 Yod Kite

-A yod kite is similar to a kite, but instead of three trines plus a fourth planet opposite to one of them, a yod kite is a yod with a fourth planet opposite to the planet at the vertex of the quincunxes and semisextile to the other two.
+A yod kite is similar to a kite, but instead of three trines plus a fourth planet opposite to one of them, a yod kite is a yod with a fourth planet opposite to the planet at the vertex of the quincunxes and semisextile to the other two.Here is a yod kite (Su-Sa-Ne-Ur) which occurred at the time of the Deepwater Horizon blowout (22:00 CDT on April 20, 2010).

 Rectangle

-A rectangle (a.k.a. a mystic rectangle) occurs when four planets A, B, C and D are such that A is opposite to C, B is opposite to D, A is sextile to B and trine to D, and C is sextile to D and trine to A.
+A rectangle (a.k.a. a mystic rectangle) occurs when four planets A, B, C and D are such that A is opposite to C, B is opposite to D, A is sextile to B and trine to D, and C is sextile to D and trine to A.Here is an instance of a heliocentric rectangle, Ma-Sa-Ju-Ur, which occurs on May 1, 2017.

-Here is an instance of a rectangle, Su-Ma-Ne-Ju, which occurred on March 14, 1965.
+Here is an instance of a geocentric rectangle, Su-Ma-Ne-Ju, which occurred on March 14, 1965.
 With slightly larger orbs for trines and sextiles there are three additional rectangles (Su-Pl-Ne-Ju, Ve-Ma-Ne-Ju and Ve-Pl-Ne-Ju).

-A trapezium is composed of four planets, A, B, C and D, with
+There are at least five kinds of trapezium, each with four planets and six aspects.A trapezium (opposition base plus sextiles) is composed of four planets, A, B, C and D, with

-- A opposite D and
+- A opposite D (the base of the trapezium)

-- A trine to C and B trine to D.
+- A sextile to B

-A very unusual planetary arrangement occurred from February 6, 1945, through February 13: Two trapeziums (Me-Pl-Ur-Ve, Ve-Pl-Ne-Ur), two kites (Ne-Me-Ur-Ve, Me-Ur-Ne-Pl), a T-square (Ve-Sa-Ne), a grand trine (Me-Pl-Ur-Ve) and a rectangle (Me-Pl-Ne-Ve), with all and only the outer planets retrograde.
+A very unusual planetary arrangement occurred from February 6, 1945, through February 13: Two such trapeziums (Me-Pl-Ur-Ve, Ve-Pl-Ne-Ur), two kites (Ne-Me-Ur-Ve, Me-Ur-Ne-Pl), a T-square (Ve-Sa-Ne), a grand trine (Me-Pl-Ur-Ve) and a rectangle (Me-Pl-Ne-Ve), with all and only the outer planets retrograde.
 This arrangement coincided almost exactly with the Yalta Conference (a meeting of Roosevelt, Churchill and Stalin), which took place from February 4 through February 11.

 When the Moon is included we find that on February 7, 1945, there was an even more unusual planetary arrangement, which included a very rare grand sextile (Me-Ur-Ne-Ve-Pl-Mo).